Living in Finland

 If you get the place, make sure that you have the deposit payment at hand.
 Usually deposit payment is equivalent to 1-3 months rent.

 What are the good locations?

-Since the sensation and the personal feeling regarding one particular city district or residential area is so subjective it is not reasonable to provide any detailed list of “recommended residential areas”.
+Since expectations and personal feelings regarding one particular city district or residential area is so subjective it is not reasonable to provide any detailed list of “recommended residential areas”.
 Good connections and services are important for others, where as lively nightlife and culture for some and some prefer the nature, silence or the sea view.